 Dr. C. Kevin Bowen, Director of Bands

-Excerpts from an interview with rising Senior and Recruitment Chair Laura Flynn (trumpet):
+Excerpts from an interview with graduating Senior Laura Flynn:

-A: The commitment to band is enough to get fantastic performances but not too much that it limits your involvement in other activities.
-Marching Band meets Tuesdays and Thursdays from 4-6pm.
-Usually, after practice some groups from band also go eat dinner together.
-On Saturdays we arrive at the Stadium approximately 4.5 hours before kickoff to have some time on the field, eat, relax a little, and then set up for all the pregame festivities.
+The commitment to band is enough to get fantastic performances but not too much that it limits your involvement in other activities.
+Marching Band meets Tuesdays and Thursdays from 4-6 p.m.
+After practice, some groups from band also go eat dinner together.
+On Saturdays, we arrive at the stadium approximately 4.5 hours before kickoff to have some time on the field, eat, relax a little, and then set-up for all the pregame festivities.

-A: In addition to those things, being in the marching band counts for an hour credit, which provides a nice GPA cushion.
-Plus, joining the band gives you a huge advantage over most of the first-years as the weeklong band camp provides the perfect opportunity to move into your dorm early and explore the campus before it becomes crowded during Orientation Weekend.
-Moving into the dorm early is great because you automatically get the bunk of your choice!
-Also band camp is a great time to review marching techniques, or like plenty of our new members learn how to march.
+Being in the marching band counts for an hour credit, which provides a nice GPA cushion.
+Plus, joining the band gives you a huge advantage over most of the first-years as the week-long band camp provides the perfect opportunity to move into your residence hall early and explore the campus before it becomes crowded during Orientation Week.
+Moving into the residence hall early is great because you automatically get the bunk of your choice!
+Also, band camp is a great time to review marching techniques, or like some of our new members, learn how to march.

 9 a.m. – Noon: Field Rehearsal on Davis Field